AnnabelYates/Pizza-Runners-/README.md

 ## Executive Summary:

-In Google Cloud BigQuery, I created a database with 6 tables uploaded from CVC files.
+Using MYSQL Workbench, I created a schema with 6 tables uploaded from CVC files.
 Using SQL, I

 From the analysis, I discovered that.
 I presented the following business recommendations to :